Melt-in-the-mouth gluten free Chinese Peanut Cookies using freshly roasted peanuts and rice flour. They are very easy to make and a treat for sure!

 - Mix in rice flour, powdered sugar, and salt.

-- Pour in oil and mix well.
+- Pour in vegetable oil and mix well.
 Peanut and flour mixture should come together.

 - Transfer onto wire rack to cool completely.
 Store in an air tight jar.